Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

 then in each tick the game first does the following things:

 1. Player Inputs in all dimensions
-2. Tick-Phases 2-9 in the Overowlrd
+2. Tick-Phases 2-9 in the Overworld
 3. Tick-Phases 2-9 in the Nether
 4. Tick-Phases 2-9 in the End
 5. Networking Phase in all dimensions